 The Nespresso Creatista is more than just a pretty face.
 It also delivers the best latte or cappuccino you can get from a pod-based system.

 By partnering with Breville for this design, Nespresso was able to pair their unmatched capsule espressos with Breville’s legendary steam wand technology.
 And, thanks to the thermojet heater, this machine is ready to brew in 10 seconds.
-Again, the 19 bar pump guarantees a great espresso.
+Again, the 19 bar pump guarantees amazing espresso.
 Finally, you can use the intuitive LCD to select one of 8 pre-programmed drinks or customize your own.